What does an oral Chlamydia infection look like?

 What is oral Chlamydia?

 Chlamydia infections are site-specific, meaning the symptoms tend to be located where the infection is contracted.
-You can have a genital Chlamydia infection and not have an oral Chlamydia infection, or an oral infection and not a genital infection or both.
-For completeness, you can also have an anal infection if you receive anal sex.
+You can have a genital Chlamydia infection and not have an oral Chlamydia infection, or an oral infection and not a genital infection, or both.
+You can also have an anal infection if you receive anal sex from a penis infected with Chlamydia.

 How do you get oral Chlamydia?

-To get an oral Chlamydia infection, Chlamydia bacteria must come in contact with the mucous membranes in your throat.
+To contract Chlamydia of this sort, Chlamydia bacteria must come in contact with the mucous membranes in your throat.

 You can also get an oral Chlamydia infection by performing oral-anal stimulation on someone who has an anal Chlamydia infection, though this is relatively rare.